defi-wonderland/optimism/packages/contracts-bedrock/test/invariants/interop/PROPERTIES.md

 ## Milestones

-- SuperchainERC20: Mainly composed of invariants related to `SuperchainERC20` and `SuperchainWETH` contracts, as well as the `SuperchainTokenBridge` and other contracts that interact with them.
+- **SuperchainERC20:** Mainly composed of invariants related to `SuperchainERC20` and `SuperchainWETH` contracts, as well as the `SuperchainTokenBridge` and other contracts that interact with them.
-- ETHLockbox: Mainly composed of invariants related to the `ETHLockbox` and `OptimismPortal` contracts, as well as other contracts that interact with them.
+- **ETHLockbox:** Mainly composed of invariants related to the `ETHLockbox` and `OptimismPortal` contracts, as well as other contracts that interact with them.
+- **DoS Interop:** Fixes on the offchain and on chain interaction to make the system DoS-proof, being txs access list the key component of the solution.
+Note that any invariant of this feature is in the scope of the testing campaign, but is covered with unit tests.

 # Properties